 What types of roses are there? #

-There are several different types of roses, with different features and likes and dislikes.
-Here at English Roses we sell Floribunda, Hybrid Tea, Patio, Climbing and Rambling roses, as well as a small selection of historic, old fashioned roses.
-We also offer our roses potted in large 5.5L pots, or gift planted into our 14L willow basket.
-The handy guide below will break down the main differences in the type of roses, so you can choose the best one for you.
+Here at English Roses we sell floribunda, hybrid tea, patio, and climbing roses, as well as a small selection of historic, old fashioned roses.
+We offer our roses all year round, potted in large 5.5L pots or gift planted into our 14L willow basket.

 How do I choose a rose? #

-Overall, the type of rose that you get will still need all the basic care; food, water, a good soil, and space for growing in.
 All of our roses can be planted in the ground or in a container, although some larger varieties may need re-potting more regularly if they outgrow their pot.
-The way you prune them varies slightly, but mainly it is to do with the area they are best suited to growing in.
-Keep reading to find our which rose is best for you.
+The way you prune different types can vary slightly, and some have differences in the area they are best suited to.

 Floribunda Roses #